Caring Gene Career Pathways

 • Must be a US Citizen or eligible non-citizen and must reside in NYS.
 Applications are accepted by the county you live in.

-• Plan to enroll or already be accepted in an accredited health, behavioral health, or social care program offered in New York State, such as Syracuse University’s master’s degree in Clinical Mental Health Counseling.
+• Plan to enroll or already be accepted in an accredited health, behavioral health, or social care program offered in New York State, such as Syracuse University’s master’s degree in Clinical Mental Health Counseling or M.S.W. in Social Work (residential program).

 • Complete FAFSA and TAP applications and accept all grants offered through these programs.